BookStackApp/website/content/docs/admin/ldap-auth.md

 # Defaults to 'false'.
 LDAP_START_TLS=false

+# Certificate Authority Certificates to use for LDAP TLS connections.
+# Generally not needed if using a publicly trusted certificates.
+# Value should be a path to a specific CA certificate in pem format,
+# or a directory path where certificates are named via hashes, as
+# can be managed by a utility like "c_rehash".
+# Defaults to 'false'.
+#LDAP_TLS_CA_CERT=/etc/ldap/certs

 # If you need to allow untrusted LDAPS certificates, add the below and uncomment (remove the #)
 # Only set this option if debugging or you're absolutely sure it's required for your setup.
 # If using php-fpm, you may want to restart it after changing this option to avoid instability.